Let’s be honest.

 Just remember, they aren’t always worth it.
 But the more work I’m putting in at home, the more valuable their services have become to me.

-Depending on your situation, you might find that going this direction has been worth it.
+Depending on your situation, you might find that going in this direction has been worth it.
 I’d love to hear your thoughts in the comments.

 Do you find them helpful?
 Do you have a favorite grocery service that you use?